Check out our November flyer for amazing deals— Join our rewards program today and unlock even bigger savings!

-Culture Craze: 3 Sources Of Gut-Loving Bacteria
+Culture Craze: 3 Sources of Gut-Loving Bacteria

 Fermentation is everywhere right now.
 Just about anything that can be fermented has been - vegetables, dairy, tea, and even poop (don’t worry, we’ll explain)!
 Fermented products are not just for your European grandmother or hemp wearing uncle anymore.
 The average consumer now enjoys sauerkraut and miso on a regular basis, and probiotic supplements are nearly as common as daily multis.